MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Feeds_CreditCards.md

 > - For more information about this change, see [About Responsive Search ads](hlp_BA_CONC_ResponsiveSearchAds.md).

 > [!NOTE]
 > - These ads are currently available globally in English.
-If you'd like to serve them in another language, don't worry—more languages are coming soon!
+If you'd like to serve them in another language, don't worryâ€”more languages are coming soon!
 > - While credit Card ads are globally available, please see the [market-level restrictions](https://go.microsoft.com/fwlink/?linkid=2213800).

 Showcase your credit card products and promotions, such as rewards and cash back percent.
-We don’t crawl your website to generate content.
+We donâ€™t crawl your website to generate content.
 Instead, Credit Card ads are dynamically generated based on the data you specify in your feed file, which contains your business data, such as the card issuer, annual fee, and any sign-up bonus.
-The more details you provide in the feed file, the more information we’ll include in your ads.
+The more details you provide in the feed file, the more information weâ€™ll include in your ads.

 ## The benefits of using Credit Card ads